ShirleySuu/NewGame/docs/source/index.rst

    :maxdepth: 2

    App <Help-Center/App/How to Create a Wallet (App)>
-   Extension <Help-Center/Extension/How to Create a Wallet (Extension)>
+   Extension <Help-Center/Extension/How to Create a Wallet (extension)>

 .. toctree::
    :caption: main-pages